bossjones/codegen-lab/hack/drafts/cursor_rules/cursor_rules_location.mdc.md

          - In subdirectories outside .cursor/rules
          - In any other location

+      5. Format the globs section correctly:
+         - Use unquoted glob patterns: `globs: *.py` ✓
+         - Do NOT use quoted glob patterns: `globs: "*.py"` ✗
+         - Multiple patterns should be comma-separated: `globs: *.py, *.md, *.txt`

+      6. Configure rule application mode correctly:
+         - Include the `alwaysApply` field in the frontmatter
+         - Set appropriate values based on rule type:
+           ```
+           ---
+           description: Your rule description
+           globs: *.py, *.md
+           alwaysApply: false
+           ---
+           ```

+      7. Follow these requirements based on rule type:
+         - **Always** mode:
+           - Set `alwaysApply: true`
+           - `globs` can be empty
+           - `description` can be blank

+         - **Auto Attached** mode:
+           - Set `alwaysApply: false`
+           - `globs` must contain valid patterns
+           - `description` should be populated

+         - **Agent Requested** mode:
+           - No special frontmatter requirements
+           - `description` must be populated for discoverability

+         - **Manual** mode:
+           - Rule must be manually included in the chat window
+           - No special frontmatter requirements

 examples:
   - input: |
       # Bad: Rule file in wrong location